Amy Wax

 Amy Laura Wax (born January 19, 1953) is an American legal scholar and neurologist.
 She is a tenured professor at the University of Pennsylvania Law School.
 Her work addresses issues in social welfare law and policy, as well as the relationship of the family, the workplace, and labor markets.
-She has often made remarks about non-white people that have been described by some of her contemporaries and colleagues as white supremacist and racist.
-In September 2024, she was suspended from teaching for one year.
-Wax sued the University of Pennsylvania in response, seeking a reversal of the suspension and damages for lost wages and reputational harm; the suit was dismissed.
+Her remarks on race have attracted controversy, with some calling them white supremacist or racist and others disputing those characterizations.

 Early life

-Wax was born on January 19, 1953, in Troy, New York.
-She was raised with her two sisters in an observant, conservative Jewish family in Troy, where she attended public schools.
+Wax was raised with two sisters in an observant Conservative Jewish family in Troy, New York, where she attended public schools.
 Her father worked in the garment industry, and her mother was a teacher and a government administrator in Albany, New York.

-Wax attended Troy High School, where she was head of the school's senior honor roll.
-She graduated as class valedictorian and attained the highest score in Rensselaer County in the New York Regents Examinations.
+Wax attended Troy High School, where she was head of the school's senior honor roll, graduated as class valedictorian in 1971, and attained the highest score in Rensselaer County in the New York Regents Examinations.

 Education

-Wax enrolled in Yale University, graduating with a Bachelor of Science (B.S.) in molecular biophysics and biochemistry, summa cum laude, in 1975.
-She received a Marshall Scholarship to attend Somerville College, Oxford.
-She graduated from Oxford in 1976 with a Master of Philosophy (M.Phil.) in philosophy, physiology, and psychology.
+After high school, Wax graduated from Yale University with a Bachelor of Science (BS) in molecular biophysics and biochemistry, summa cum laude, in 1975.
+She then was awarded a Marshall Scholarship to pursue graduate studies at the University of Oxford.
+She graduated from Somerville College, Oxford, in 1976 with a Master of Philosophy (MPhil) in philosophy, physiology, and psychology.

 Upon returning to the United States, Wax dual enrolled in Harvard Medical School and Harvard Law School.
 While studying as a medical student, she was a resident tutor in both medicine and philosophy at Eliot House within Harvard College.
-She graduated from Harvard Medical School with a Doctor of Medicine (M.D.), cum laude, with distinction in neuroscience in 1981.
+She earned her Doctor of Medicine (MD), cum laude, with distinction in neuroscience from Harvard Medical School in 1981.
 Concurrently, Wax was a first year student at Harvard Law from 1980 to 1981.

 Wax practiced medicine from 1982 to 1987, doing a residency in neurology at the New York Hospital-Cornell Medical Center and working as a consulting neurologist at a clinic in The Bronx and for a medical group in Brooklyn.
 She completed her legal education at Columbia Law School, where she became an editor of the Columbia Law Review and was a Harlan Fiske Stone Scholar.
-She worked part-time to pay for her law school education, obtaining her Juris Doctor (J.D.) degree in 1987.
+She worked part-time to pay for her law school education, obtaining her Juris Doctor (JD) degree in 1987.
 During her time as a law student at Columbia, Wax received two awards: the Emil Schlesinger Labor Law Prize and the Milton V. Conford Prize in Jurisprudence.